superformlabs/ga4dataform/docs/index.md

 ### Using GA4Dataform after installation
-1. **First SQL workflow run**.
-2. **Change schedule**.
-3. **Git Connection**: GA4Dataform is not (yet) linked to any git repository.
-If any changes and customisation are made to the project, changes should be committed to the default Dataform repository.
-Versioning is not available.
-4. **Releases and Scheduling**: Set by installer; customizable via Dataform UI.
+1. **Releases and Scheduling**: Set by installer; customizable via Dataform UI.
 The installer will automatically create a Release and a Workflow configuration using the dataform API.
 The release will be triggered at 9AM UTC+00:00 and the workflow will be triggered at 10AM UTC+00:00.
 These values can be modified directly from the dataform UI without impacting the functionality of the project.
+2. **Git Connection**: GA4Dataform is not (yet) linked to any git repository.
+If any changes and customisation are made to the project, changes should be committed to the default Dataform repository.
+Versioning is not available.
+3. **Cost**:
+# Anticipated Costs for Using Dataform on GA4 BigQuery Export

+When using Dataform modeling on GA4 BigQuery export, users should consider the following cost factors:

+1. **BigQuery Storage Costs**:
+   - **GA4 Exported Data Size**: The amount of data exported from GA4 into BigQuery can vary greatly depending on the volume of events tracked, the frequency of tracking, and the granularity of the data collected.
+   - **Storage Pricing**: BigQuery charges based on the amount of data stored.
+Users can expect to incur costs for the data that is loaded into and stored in BigQuery, and this will grow as more data accumulates over time.

+2. **BigQuery Query Costs**:
+   - **Data Processing**: Query costs are based on the amount of data processed by the query.
+Complex queries, especially those involving large datasets, multiple joins, or advanced calculations (like CTEs), will increase costs.
+   - **Scheduled Queries**: If users are running automated or scheduled queries to keep their datasets up-to-date, they should anticipate regular query costs.

+3. **Dataform Query Execution Costs**:
+   - Dataform works by orchestrating queries in BigQuery.
+While Dataform itself doesn't charge for execution, any underlying BigQuery queries triggered by Dataform models will incur costs, just like running those queries directly.

+4. **Data Retention Policies**:
+   - **Table Partitioning**: Users can lower costs by partitioning tables (e.g., by date) and applying expiration dates to remove old or unneeded data.
+   - **Cost Optimization**: GA4 often provides event-level data, which can result in a large number of rows.
+Optimizing queries and aggregating data at appropriate levels (like sessions or users) can help reduce the data processed and, consequently, the costs.

+5. **Free Tier & Discounts**:
+   - BigQuery offers a free tier (usually 10 GB of storage and 1 TB of query processing per month) that small users might stay under.
+It's important for users to monitor their usage if they want to avoid unexpected costs.

+By planning how often they query the data, managing the storage footprint, and optimizing the queries, users can control and reduce their costs effectively.

 BigQuery Project
 GA4Dataform generates tables in BigQuery.
 Everything will be under the dataform-package project with the following structure: